MartB/RETC/README.md

 Did you start the Corsair Utility Engine ?
 Did you enable the SDK in Corsair CUE ?
 ![cue-sdk-settings](http://i.imgur.com/c7d7hLR.png)
-Read the `retc-server.log` it should help you with your problems.
+Read the `server.log` it should help you with your problems.
 The simple turning it off and on again approach will also work wonders most of the time if something fails.